-‘Real Housewives Of New Jersey Star’ Joe Giudice Deported To Italy, Will Fight Appeal From Overseas
+‘The Real Housewives Of New Jersey Star’ Joe Giudice Deported To Italy, Will Fight Appeal From Overseas

 I can’t be more proud of @_giagiudice on the next set of adventures she will encounter @rutgersu Setting up her dorm & getting her ready for school has been an experience I’ll treasure forever❣️ I know you’ll do amazing things in your life I’m so proud & excited for you!
 Love you ❤️mommy. #freshmanyear #rutgers #collegestudent #proudmom

-The Inquisitr recently reported that Joe’s wife Teresa has made a new life for herself as a single parent since her husband has been incarcerated.
+The Inquisitr recently reported that Teresa has made a new life for herself as a single parent since her husband has been incarcerated.

-She recently enlisted the help of her brother Joe Gorga to help move the couple’s oldest daughter Gia into her freshman dorm this past September as a student at Rutgers University in New Jersey.
+She recently enlisted the help of her brother Joe Gorga to help move the couple’s oldest daughter Gia into her freshman dorm this past September.
+Gia is a student at Rutgers University in New Jersey.

 Teresa features her beautiful family of young women frequently on her Instagram page, where in the past month, she posted photos of daughters Audrianna’s 10th birthday party and a quick snap of Milania in a purple top and faded torn jeans.

-The Real Housewives of New Jersey, where Teresa Giudice stars alongside Margaret Josephs, Melissa Gorga, Dolores Catania, Jennifer Aydin, and Jackie Goldschneider airs on Bravo TV.
+The Real Housewives of New Jersey, where Teresa stars alongside Margaret Josephs, Melissa Gorga, Dolores Catania, Jennifer Aydin, and Jackie Goldschneider, airs on Bravo TV.